iamovrhere/ConnectionGeographyJS/README.md

 <img src="./screenshots/connectgeo_screenshot_20140113.png?raw=true" title="Connection-Geography (original)"  />
 ]

 Unforunately, in February 2015 [LinkedIn announced they would be eliminating some of their APIs](https://developer.linkedin.com/blog/posts/2015/developer-program-changes) for general use.
-There was an option to request permissions which was made and never responded to.
+There was an option to request permissions which was made but never responded to.
 In the end, I decided to abandon the project, for a time.

 However, still wanting this kind of functionality but not having one, I decided to try and resurrect the project, somehow...